-Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards Decision Dispute Codes: OPC, MND, MNR, MNDC, FF Introduction This hearing dealt with an application submitted by the landlord seeking an Order of Possession based on A One-Month Notice to End Tenancy for Cause.
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards Decision Dispute Codes: OPC, OPB, MND, MNR, MNSD, MNDC, FF Introduction This hearing dealt with an application submitted by the landlord seeking an Order of Possession based on A One-Month Notice to End Tenancy for Cause.
 The landlord was also seeking monetary compensation for damages.
-Despite being served in person on July 11, 2013, the tenant did not appear.
+Despite being served in person on April 25, 2014, the tenant did not appear.
 The hearing therefore proceeded in the tenant's absence.
-Preliminary Issue In regard to the landlord's monetary claim, the landlord testified that the tenant owes rent and damages.
-However, the landlord did not serve the tenant a 10-Day Notice to End Tenancy for Unpaid Rent.
+Preliminary Issue In addition to the landlord's request for an Order of Possession for Cause, the landlord is claiming that the tenant owes rent and damages for loss of rent, cleaning and repairs.
 The Residential Tenancy Rules of Procedure, Rule 2.3 states that, in the course of the dispute resolution proceeding, if the arbitrator determines that it is appropriate to do so, he or she may dismiss the unrelated disputes contained in a single application with or without leave to reapply.
 In this instance, I found that the landlord's monetary claim pertained to a separate and distinct section of the Act that was not connected to the section of the Act related to issuing a One Month Notice to End Tenancy for Cause and seeking an order to enforce the Notice.
-Accordingly, I find that the monetary portion of this application should be severed and the matter must be dealt with through an application under section 67 of the Act.
+Accordingly, I find that the monetary portion of this application should be severed and the monetary claims must be dealt with through an application under section 67 of the Act.
 Therefore the landlord's request for a monetary order is dismissed with leave to reapply Issue(s) to be Decided Is the landlord is entitled to an Order of Possession based on the One-Month Notice to End Tenancy for Cause?
-Page: 2 Background and Evidence Notice to End Tenancy The landlord testified that the tenancy had originally started on March 1, 2013, at which time the tenant paid a security deposit of \$187.50.
+Page: 2 Background and Evidence Notice to End Tenancy The landlord testified that the tenancy had originally started on November 31, 2013.
 The landlord testified that the tenant was issued a One-Month Notice to End Tenancy for Cause.
-A copy of the One-Month Notice to End Tenancy for Cause dated May 10, 2013 was submitted into evidence.
+A copy of the One-Month Notice to End Tenancy for Cause dated February 3, 2014 was submitted into evidence.
 The landlord testified that testified that the tenant did not file an application to dispute the Notice, and has refused to vacate the unit.
 Analysis Under section 47 of the Act, a landlord may end a tenancy by giving notice to end the tenancy for cause and section 47(2) of the Act states that a notice under this section must end the tenancy effective on a date that is: - (a) not earlier than one month after the date the notice is received, and - (b) the day before the day in the month, or in the other period on which the tenancy is based, that rent is payable under the tenancy agreement.
 The Act states that a tenant may dispute a notice under this section by making an application for dispute resolution within 10 days after the date the tenant receives the notice.
 However, if a tenant who has received a notice under section 47 does not make an application for dispute resolution in accordance with subsection (4), the tenant - (a) is conclusively presumed to have accepted that the tenancy ends on the effective date of the notice, and - (b) must vacate the rental unit by that date.